emerz99/TestTaskReaddle/TaskDescription.md

 # LIST OF TEST CASES:
 // Only summaries of tests: e.g.
-- Perform login with correct login&password +
+- Perform login with correct login&password
-- Perform login with incorrect login +
+- Perform login with incorrect login
 - Verify all tasks are displayed in the task list
 - Verify a single task can be marked as completed
 - Verify "Complete All" button marks all tasks as completed
+- Verify "Cancel All" button uncheck all task as completed
 - Verify 'Complete All' button is changed to 'Cancel All'
 - Verify "Sort by Name" button sorts tasks alphabetically
 - Verify list of subtasks are displayed when viewing task details (Verify that when the info button on the "Sleep" task is clicked, additional task details are displayed)
-- Verify subtasks can be checked as completed
+- Verify subtasks can be marked as completed
 - Verify subtasks can be sorted
 - Verify if subtasks are marked as completed if 'mark as completed' Sleep task on main screen
-- Verify if uncheck 'completed' subtask (e.g. 'Close eyes') -> Main task is also uncheked (Precondition: Sleep task and all subtasks are checked)
+- Verify if uncheck 'completed' subtask (e.g. 'Wait') -> Main task is also uncheked (Precondition: Sleep task and all subtasks are checked)
 - Verify logout from main screen
-- Verify logout from 'Sleep' subtasks screen
 - Cancel logout
+- Verify that tasks and subtasks are not unchecked while navigating between screens

 # LIST OF DISCOVERED ISSUES:
 // Only summaries of bug reports: e.g.
-- Login can be performed with empty password field (not a real issue)
+-  ‘Sort by Name’ doesn’t work correct (After clicking few times on button -> tasks are not sorted properly)
+-  Items are checked after clicking on ‘Sort by Name’
+-  Checkmarks are not checked after clicking ‘Complete All’ button (text in cells is greyed out)
+- ‘Complete All’ button is not changed to ‘Cancel All’ button  after clicking on ‘Complete All’ button-> not always reproduced
+- Random item from list is unchecked when click on certain one (e.g. ‘Subtasks’ screen, all subtask are completed -> tap on ‘Lie down’ item -> ‘Find a bed’ is unchecked
+- ‘Complete All’ button is not changed to ‘Cancel All’ button after clicking on all tasks individually
+- 'Complete All' button is not displayed on Sleep subtasks screen after marking Sleep task as completed and navigating to subtasks